-After calculating the ETD of the above samples, we execute Algorithms \ref{clustalg}-\ref{outalg} under the conditions of $p_m = 0.05$, $\alpha=0.87$ and $\theta \in [0.01, 0.3]$.
-Figure \ref{clustering_example} (b) indicates an increase in $\bar{s}(\theta)$ for $\theta <0.08$ when there are more than four clusters; a stable $\bar{s}(\theta)$ for $0.08 \leq \theta \leq 0.21$, corresponding to the correct number of clusters with a slight movement of the outliers; and a decrease in $\bar{s}(\theta)$, when there are less than four clusters.
-We see that the optimal $\theta$ is $0.08$, corresponding to the highest average silhouette value.
-Subsequently, we implement Algorithms \ref{clustalg}-\ref{outalg} under the condition that $\theta = 0.08$.
-Figures \ref{clustering_example} (c) and (d) show the results of the first- and second-layer partitions, i.e., $\bm{G}$ and $\bm{C}$, respectively, from Algorithm 2.
+Algorithms \ref{clustalg}-\ref{outalg} are executed under $p_m = 0.1$, $\alpha=0.85$ and $\theta \in [0, 1]$ after the calculation of the ETD.
+Figure \ref{clustering_example} (b) only visualizes the change of average silhouette value versus $\theta$ when $\theta \leq 0.3$ since it already reaches zero when $\theta = 0.26$.
+In addition, Figure \ref{clustering_example} (b) indicates an increase in $\bar{s}(\theta)$ for $\theta <0.08$ when the number of clusters decreases significantly to four; a stable $\bar{s}(\theta)$ for $0.08 \leq \theta \leq 0.21$, corresponding to the correct number of clusters with a slight movement of the outlier set; and a decrease in $\bar{s}(\theta)$, when the number of clusters decreases from four to one.
+The optimal $\theta$ is $0.08$, corresponding to the highest average silhouette value.
+Subsequently, the clustering result is that of Algorithms \ref{clustalg}-\ref{outalg} under $\theta = 0.08$.
+Figures \ref{clustering_example} (c) and (d) show the results of the first- and second-layer partitions, i.e., $\bm{G}$ and $\bm{C}$, respectively, from Algorithm \ref{clustalg}.
 The first four sets in $\bm{G}$ and $\bm{C}$ merge the majority of the curves and are successively marked in black, red, green, and blue.
 The remaining sets in $\bm{G}$ and $\bm{C}$ have a cardinality of either one or two with other distinct colors per set.
 Figures \ref{clustering_example} (e) and (f) show identical results obtained before and after updating the primary clusters $\bm{C}_p$ via Algorithm \ref{outalg}.
-On applying \textit{Criterion 3}, all potential outliers remain as outliers.
-Finally, we detected 12 outliers, and all true outliers were correctly detected, as seen in Figure \ref{clustering_example} (f).
+On applying Criterion \ref{cri3}, all potential outliers remain as outliers with all true outliers correctly detected, as seen in Figure \ref{clustering_example} (f).